yeasy/learning_pickleball/en/appendix_equipment.md

 **Entry-Level:**
 - HEAD C26 (formerly Penn 26): Designed for indoor wooden courts, stable bounce with no skid, high visibility
-- Onix Fuse G2: Successor to the Onix Pure 2, stable flight, affordable
+- Onix Fuse Indoor: The large-hole indoor model, with a lower indoor bounce and stable flight, and affordable.
+Note that the Fuse G2 in the same family is an **outdoor** ball (40 small holes), listed as type Out on the USA Pickleball approved ball list, so do not buy it by mistake

 **Intermediate to Advanced:**
 - Franklin X-26 (Indoor): Excellent flight stability and durability; check the USA Pickleball approved ball list before purchasing or competing